Go paper-free

 Offset mortgages work by ‘offsetting’ the amount of money you need to repay on your mortgage against what you have in a savings account.

 Lenders ‘take away’ the amount in your savings account from how much you owe on your mortgage.
 You’ll only pay interest on what’s left.
-This means you will pay less interest than if you had a repayment mortgage.
+So, you pay less interest than if you had a repayment mortgage.

-Offset mortgages could mean you make lower monthly repayments.
-This is because you will pay less interest on what you borrow.
+With an offset mortgage you could make lower monthly repayments because you’ll pay less interest on what you borrow.

-If you want to pay off your mortgage quicker, a shorter term will mean bigger repayments.
-With lower payments, you’ll be on a mortgage term for longer.
+If you want to pay off your mortgage quicker, paying over a shorter term will mean bigger repayments.
+You would have lower monthly repayments on a longer mortgage term.